bss114/OHMC_Colaboratory/Protocols/AmpliconSeq/4_Cleanup.md

 # Protocol 4: Pool cleanup

 ## Theory
 Before sequencing, it is crucial to remove any free adapter and/or primer dimers which will cause a loss of reads during sequencing and/or resulting in enhanced barcode hoping.
 For more on the idea of barcode hoping, see [here](https://www.illumina.com/techniques/sequencing/ngs-library-prep/multiplexing/index-hopping.html).
-For the patterned flow cells, it advised to **first** do gel extraction, **then** do a magnetic capture as, particularily for low biomass samples, appreciable dimer formation may occur. *Note: an automated size selection method such as a pippin prep can be used as well if available*.
+For the patterned flow cells, it advised to **first** do gel extraction, **then** do a magnetic capture as, particularily for low biomass samples, appreciable dimer formation may occur.
+Alternatively, a double bead clean up may be performed to retain higher MW fragments resulting from ITS amplicons and remove residual dimers: follow Protocol B and repeat.

+*Note: an automated size selection method such as a pippin prep can be used as well if available*.

 ## Materials